-The Ross Sea Region Research and Monitoring Programme (Ross-RAMP) is a five-year research programme funded by the Ministry of Business, Innovation and Employment (MBIE) and run by NIWA to evaluate the effectiveness of the Ross Sea Marine Protected Area.
+The Ross Sea Region Research and Monitoring Programme (Ross-RAMP) was a five-year research programme funded by the Ministry of Business, Innovation and Employment (MBIE) and run by NIWA to evaluate the effectiveness of the Ross Sea Marine Protected Area.

 The programme’s full name—the “Ross Sea Research and Monitoring Programme: is the world’s largest MPA effective?” —highlights the intent of the work.